App icons and branding

 If you want to clean up the source, re-export from the vector editor with a canvas-sized viewBox (0 0 1024 1024, for example).
 The rasterized output is identical either way, but a normalized viewBox keeps the SVG portable for other tools.

-I changed my bg color — do I need to regenerate the Android densities too?
+I changed my bg color.
+Do I need to regenerate the Android densities too?

 Yes. bgColor bakes into every Android background layer and the iOS flatten.
 Re-run: